niklasf/antichess-tree-server/README.md

 =========================

 HTTP API and C library to query [Watkins antichess proof tables](http://magma.maths.usyd.edu.au/~watkins/LOSING_CHESS/index.html).
 The decompressed proof trees (2.9 GB total) are memory mapped allowing the server to run on systems with as little as 128 MB RAM.
-Extra RAM may be used by the operating systems page cache to speed up lookups.
+Extra RAM may be used by the operating systems page cache for faster lookups.

 Building
 --------